 If piracy continues to be an option for many around the world, the revenue and subscriber growth of OTT will plateau, stifling innovation and creativity, and reducing the motivation and financial justification for digital rights holders to continue producing top-notch, compelling content.

-To learn more about the transforming OTT subscription VOD marketplace and the opportunities and challenges facing media companies, read Buy Versus Build Options for Enabling Content Protection in the New OTT Video Market.
+To learn more about the transforming VOD and OTT video subscription marketplace and the opportunities and challenges facing media companies, read Buy Versus Build Options for Enabling Content Protection in the New OTT Video Market.

 About Ali Hodjat